Help us improve your experience.

 Meaning

-The interface name aex indicates that this is a LAG.
+The interface name aex indicates a LAG.
 A stands for aggregated, and E stands for Ethernet.
 The number differentiates the various LAGs.

 Verifying Multicast Load Balancing